Taroko National Park

-Taroko National Park (太魯閣國家公園 (Tàilǔgé Gúojiā Gōngyuán, Thài-ló͘-koh Kok-ka Kong-hn̂g)) is one of the nine national parks in Taiwan and was named after the Taroko Gorge, the landmark gorge of the park carved by the Liwu River.
+Taroko National Park (太魯閣國家公園 (Tàilǔgé Gúojiā Gōngyuán, Thài-ló͘-koh Kok-ka Kong-hn̂g)) is one of the nine wonders in Taiwan and was named after the Taroko Gorge, the landmark gorge of the park carved by the Liwu River.
 The park spans Taichung Municipality, Nantou County, and Hualien County and is located in Xiulin Township, Hualien County, Taiwan.
+The Taroko Gorge forms one of only three river-carved gorges in the world cut entirely through pure marble ranking alongside Bhedaghat Gorge in Jabalpur, India and Trigrad Gorge in Bulgaria.

 History

 This national park was originally established as the Tsugitaka-Taroko National Park (次高タロコ國立公園, Tsugitaka Taroko kokuritsu kōen) by the Governor-General of Taiwan on 12 December 1937 when Taiwan was part of the Empire of Japan.
 After the Empire of Japan's defeat in World War II, the Republic of China took over Taiwan in consequence.
 The ROC government subsequently abolished the park on 15 August 1945.
 It was not until 28 November 1986 that the park was reestablished.
+In 2002 it was named a potential World Heritage Site.
 Taroko National Park covers an area of 92000 ha.
 It is located in Hualien County, Taichung City, and Nantou County, and is home to unique geological and natural resources, including twenty-seven peaks over 3000 m located in and around the Qilai and Nanhu Mountain ranges.
 It includes the marble gorge of Taroko, the Qingshui Cliff, the trail along the Shakadang River, and the waterfalls of the Baiyang trail.

 The Central Cross-Island Highway (Provincial Highway 8) extends from Asian tropical deciduous forests to high mountain pine and cedar forests.

+On November 28, 2021, Google commemorated the park on its homepage doodle to celebrate its 35th anniversary.

+In 2024, a magnitude 7 earthquake struck Taiwan's eastern coast, resulting in widespread devastation and significant loss of life.
+Landslides obstructed Provincial Highway No. 8 at Taroko Gorge, trapping hundreds of individuals.
+The landscape of Taroko Gorge, was scarred by the aftermath of the earthquake mainly due to the landslides that occurred.
+Due to the earthquake and floods later in 2024, much of the park remains closed as of 2025.

 Origin of the name

 The name "Taroko" (太魯閣) derives from the Truku tribe, an indigenous group formally recognized by the Taiwanese government as of 2004.
-The Truku tribe originally resided in the upper region of the Zhuoshi river (濁水溪) before migrating eastward towards Hualien County through Mt.
+The Truku tribe originally resided in the upper region of the Zhuoshui river (濁水溪) before migrating eastward towards Hualien County through Mt.
 Qilai (Mt.
-Qilai: Truku language called ”Klbiyun”) to the Liwu River.
+Qilai: Truku language called "Klbiyun") to the Liwu River.
 The Truku tribe continues to reside in Hualien County, including within the designated National Park area.